ha-noh/first-discord-bot/halloffame_logic.md

 The marked issues are fixed by implementing a database over a non-permanent data structure.

 ## User Fetch Issue
-The user parameter is undefined in the `messagereactionAdd` event listener UNTIL a new post is made while the bot is awake - then all subsequent reactions will have a fetchable user parameter.
-This behavior is unrelated to the message event listener and occurs even when said listener is not present.
+~~The user parameter is undefined in the `messagereactionAdd` event listener UNTIL a new post is made while the bot is awake - then all subsequent reactions will have a fetchable user parameter.
+This behavior is unrelated to the message event listener and occurs even when said listener is not present.~~ Updating the discord.js version to 12.5.1 seems to have fixed the issue.